The real reason behind the hole in the ozone layer.

 This is a standard pose

-) raising his one or both of his arms up, holding a sword or other object also straight up.
-Often done as a Victory Pose
+) raising one or both arms up, holding a sword or other weapon (or mundane item in spoofs) straight up over the head.
+Often this is done as a Victory Pose

 or used as a signal by a Screaming Warrior